tahirhussainswe/tahir-portfolio/README.md

    - Modify project information in `projects.html`

 4. **Open the website**
-   - Simply open `index.html` in your web browser
+   - Open `public/index.html` in your web browser
    - Or use a local server for better development experience

 ### Using a Local Server (Optional)